 Codependents Don’t Tell People What They Truly Want

 Because of their unhealthy focus on the needs of others, people who are codependent don’t address their own needs.
 This is especially true of those codependent in addiction.
 Deep inside, they know they need help and support from others, but because they don’t truly know themselves they can’t address those deepest needs.
-While asking others for help and support doesn’t guaranteed those needs will immediately be met, the passive nature of codependents makes it impossible for individual needs to be truly met.
+While asking others for help and support doesn’t guarantee those needs will immediately be met, the passive nature of codependents makes it impossible for individual needs to be truly met.

 You Can Get Help with Your Codependency in Addiction